 Debt is not the end-all of evils.
 It actually serves a very practical purpose if it is used responsibly.
 Debt has allowed America to grow into the financial behemoth that it is today.
-By mortgaging our financial future, we can have better financial footing today.
+By mortgaging our financial future, we can have a better financial footing today.
 Investing that footing into something that boosts your finances beyond the cost of the debt can be a profitable decision.
-Understanding the break-even point can be difficult for a young adult, and expectations can cloud judgement.
+Understanding the break-even point can be difficult for a young adult, and expectations can cloud judgment.

 In 1927, John Rockefeller Jr proposed that learning institution costs should be raised and that loans should be offered to students in need with a payback period of ten years.
 Nothing came of his proposal, but it was one of the first suggestions related to the modern student debt system in America.

 After World War II, student enrollment soared with the use of the GI Bill.
 Competition with Russia in our space race prompted the National Defense Education Act, where students were loaned money to complete education related to science, math, and foreign language.
 About 8 years later, in 1965, the Higher Education Act would allow private lenders to lend to students known as Stafford Loans.
 These two programs evolved over the years to what they are today: